 SB 1153 would impose vague and broad environmental assessments that would severely restrict water users' ability to adapt to changing conditions.
-Flexibility is crucial in water management, particularly for farmers, municipalities, vineyards, nurseries, and others who rely on water rights for their livelihood.
 The bill's broad approach would hinder the ability to make necessary adjustments to water use, leaving water users with fewer options to manage water resources effectively, especially during times of drought or other changing conditions.